Ain't Nobody's Business If You Do

 Throughout the book are approximately six hundred quotations by noted thinkers on both sides of his positions (primarily supporters).

 McWilliams presents a variety of arguments against the criminalization of victimless crimes.
 Some are philosophical in nature: one argument is that laws against these crimes are based in religion, which violates the separation of church and state.
 He also claims that they are un-American, as they attempt to homogenize the country to a certain group's idea of morality, and that they create an oppressive society, restricting personal freedoms without justification.
 Another claim is that they teach irresponsibility, by not letting people deal with the natural consequences of their actions, but rather penalizing them whether or not their actions harmed anyone else.

 Other objections are practical: catching the "criminals" involved is an expensive affair.
 Victimless crimes draw manpower and funds away from crimes that do hurt innocent parties, and enforcement of the laws is not consistent enough to be an effective deterrent.
 He also argues that actions to help people deal with problems caused by these illegal activities are effectively prevented by their criminalization—for example, no one could be helped with their drinking problems during Prohibition.
 Additionally, he details how laws against victimless crimes paved the way for organized crime.

-Activities examined in detail in Part III include gambling, recreational drug use, medical marijuana, prostitution, homosexuality, pornography, indecent exposure, and seat belt legislation.

-Until a few years after McWilliams's death, the text of this book (as well as McWilliams' other books) was available for free in its entirety through his archived website; though all the books have been removed from that site in favor of links to online retail vendors, the texts have been archived in various formats by others.